RPFey/PyDBoW2/README.md

 ### Requirements

-1. Run `git submodule init && git submodule update` to clone the pybind11 and DLib into current repo.
+1. Run `git submodule init && git submodule update` to clone the pybind11 and DLib into the current repo.

 2. This repo needs OpenCV.
 Set `export OpenCV_DIR=/path/to/opencv/cmake/config`.
 This path could be the `build` folder of the opencv.